martinhoang/XRoboToolkit-PC-Service/README.md

 * left and right represent the left and right controllers respectively

-* pose: represents pose (left-handed, X right, Y up, Z in)
+* pose: controller pose (left-handed, X right, Y up, Z in), with the same orientation system as the head pose.

 * Controller buttons